-To limit the computational overhead of the approach proposed, this document proposes that implementations MUST choose a subset from the entire set of PQ-nodes computed in the network, with a finite limit on the number of PQ-nodes in the subset.
+To limit the computational overhead of the approach proposed, this document specifies that implementations MUST choose a subset from the entire set of PQ-nodes computed in the network, with a finite limit on the number of PQ-nodes in the subset.
 Implementations MUST choose a default value for this limit and may provide user with a configuration knob to override the default limit.
+This document suggests 16 as a default value for this limit.
 Implementations MUST also evaluate some default preference criteria while considering a PQ-node in this subset.
+The exact default preference criteria to be used is outside the scope of this document, and is a matter of implementation.
 Finally, implementations MAY also allow the user to override the default preference criteria, by providing a policy configuration for the same.